-Bool InitFocusClassDeviceStruct(DeviceIntPtr dev)

-FocusClassRec, and is called for extension devices that can
+Bool InitFocusClassDeviceStruct(DeviceIntPtr dev) Purpose This function is provided to allocate and initialize a FocusClassRec, and is called for extension devices that can be focused.

-be focused.
 It is passed a pointer to the device.
 InitKeyboardDeviceStruct calls this routine for the core X keyboard.
 It must be called explicitly for extension devices that can be focused.
 Whether or not a particular device can be focused is implementation-dependent.
+Called by DeviceControlProc during the DEVICE_INIT action.
+Results Allocates and initializes FocusClassRec.
+Returns TRUE on success FALSE on failure